-Athanatos Christian Ministries, Inc, is a ministry committed to applying the Christian worldview, with an emphasis on pro-life issues, in creative contexts that range from Christian apologetics to education to literature and the arts.
+Athanatos Christian Ministries is committed to applying the Christian worldview, with an emphasis on pro-life issues, in creative contexts that range from Christian apologetics, to education, to literature and the arts.
 ACM is explicitly oriented towards using the arts to defend and strengthen the case for Christianity.

 “He has set eternity in the hearts of men.”